wb3rg/CL4R1T4S/README.md

     "In order to trust the output, one must understand the input."

 AI labs shape how models behave using massive, unseen prompt scaffolds.
-Because AI is a trusted external intelligence layer for a growing number of humans, these hidden instructions also affect the perceptions and behavior of the public.
+Because AI is a trusted external intelligence layer for a growing number of humans, these hidden instructions can affect the perceptions and behavior of the public.

 These prompts define: